BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 ### 4. **PNG/DDS Manipulation**
 - Convert PNG files to DDS files (and vice versa) by right clicking on a file in the file tree and selecting `Convert To  DDS` or `Convert To PNG`.
 --When converting an atlas texture, it will correctly convert the PNG to dds, not DDS
+- Resize PNG/DDS files by right clicking on a PNG/DDS file and hovering over `Resize Image`.
+Four options will appear:
+--`Resize Image Custom` which will prompt the user to select a length and width (make them the same please) --`Resize Image to Controller (144x144)`
+--`Resize Image to Hotbar (64x64)`
+--`Resize Image to Tooltip (380x380)`